 - Leaves: This is the best way to tell the difference between the plants.
-Wild lettuce has leaves which aren’t as divided and spread out more.
+Wild lettuce has leaves that aren’t as divided and spread out more.

 The main benefit is that it is a powerful herbal pain reliever, hence why the plant is often called “opium lettuce.”

 Wild lettuce has been extensively studied and repeatedly shown to reduce pain.
-(1) The name “opium lettuce” is a misnomer though.
+(1) The name “opium lettuce” is a misnomer.
 While the plant will relieve pain, don’t expect the hardcore sedative effects of opium.
 It is more comparable to a high dosage of ibuprofen.
 (2)

-The good news though is that it will relieve pain without causing the negative effects of opium.
-You won’t get addicted nor will you develop a tolerance to it.
+The good news is that it will relieve pain without causing the adverse effects of opium.
+You won’t get addicted or develop a tolerance to it.

 Most of the scientific studies were for its pain-relieving properties.
-However, throughout history wild lettuce has been used to treat a wide arrange of ailments, including:
+However, throughout history, wild lettuce has been used to treat a wide arrange of ailments:

 Harvesting The Plant

-All plants contains the active medicinal components.
+All plants contain the active medicinal components.
 However, these components are low in young plants.
 Thus, it is best to harvest when it is an adult, right after its flowering period.